gatling/scala-interview-project/README.md

 ## Computer Database CLI

 The major library you'll need to use is [cats effect](https://typelevel.org/cats-effect/docs/2.x/getting-started).
 Note that we currently use cats effect 2, not yet the version 3.
+New to effect systems?
+Take a look at this [talk](https://www.youtube.com/watch?v=qgfCmQ-2tW0).

 You can find here the basis of the project.
 Feel free to modify the architecture to your taste.